Heythrop Park: History

+Heythrop Hall passed through various generations of the Talbot family.
+By 1831 it was owned by the Earl of Shrewsbury but occupied by the Duke of Beaufort during the hunting season.
+It was rendered uninhabitable by a fire on 24 February 1831.

+It was purchased in 1870 by the railway contractor Thomas Brassey for £113,200 when it comprised 3,500 acres.
+On his death in 1871 his fourth son, Albert Brassey, became the new owner and embarked on a programme of rebuilding.
+The house was put up for sale in 1920 but did not sell until 1922 when it was purchased by Mr. Parlour.

+From 1923 to 1926 two wings were added to the north front built of Hornton ironstone from north Oxfordshire.
+Like Chipping Norton Limestone it is a Middle Jurassic limestone, but its higher ironstone makes it much darker and browner than the stone used to build the house in the 18th century.
+In 1926 Heythrop Hall opened as a college for the philosophical and theological studies of Jesuit scholastics.
+During this period the house was altered and enlarged, not always in a style sympathetic to the original architectural concept.

 In 1952, the indoor real tennis court was converted to a chapel and in 1965, a library was added.
 In 1960, the architectural firm of Howell, Killick and Amis created two halls of residence in the grounds in a contemporary style.

 When in 1970 the Jesuit college moved to London as part of the University there, the National Westminster Bank group bought Heythrop Park and turned the house and its precincts into a training and conference centre.
 In 1999 NatWest sold the house to Firoz Kassam's company Firoka Ltd, which has turned the house and grounds to a hotel and country club.

 Heythrop Park Hotel Golf & Country Club

 Heythrop Park Hotel Golf & Country Club is a hotel with conference facilities and a golf course.
 In 2018 Bourne Leisure purchased the site, reopening Heythrop Park as a hotel in their Warner Leisure Hotels chain in 2022.